 Because, darling, if you don’t take care of yourself, then you could find yourself where I was: exhausted, burned out, and failing in your productivity.

 How do you want your life to look?
 How do you want to feel as we move into the final months of 2012?
-What can you do to ensure that both you and your dreams are nourished as we prepare for 2013?
+What can you do to ensure that both you and your dreams are nourished as we prepare for the coming year?